-With such fruitful modeling strategies and interesting applications, there is no doubt that the research of BNSP would continue inspiring the machine learning communities in its own way.
-However, there are still some challenges and interesting work left for further explorations.
+While BNSP models have developed into highly flexible models that have demonstrated outstanding success in a number of useful applications, there are still a number of open research questions and remaining challenges.

-\subsection{Scalable Inference Methods}
+\subsection{Scalable inference methods}

-As far as we concern, most of the current inference methods for these BNSP models rely on the MCMC methods (see details in Table~\ref{discussion_on_partitions}).
-Since MCMC methods have often been criticized due to its long computational time and the difficulty of convergence diagnosis, alternative scalable inference methods are necessary to deal with the current large-scale data problems.
-Variational methods, in particular the popular variational auto-encoder methods~\cite{kingma2013auto}, are promising solutions as they are optimization-based and can also provide posterior approximations to the ground-truth at the same time.
-However, we have not seen much progress of developing variational inference methods for BNSP models, except for the regular-grid partition.
-One of the possible reasons might be the complications of the partition structure, such as the tree structure in a hierarchical partition.
+To the best of our knowledge, most inference methods for BNSP models rely on MCMC simulation (see Table~\ref{discussion_on_partitions}).
+Since MCMC methods often result in long computational times and require convergence assessment, alternative scalable inference methods are necessary to deal with larger-scale data problems.
+Variational methods, in particular the popular variational auto-encoder methods~\cite{kingma2013auto}, are promising solutions as they produce optimization-based (rather than simulation-based) posterior approximations.
+However, there has been little progress in developing variational inference methods for BNSP models, with the exception of the regular-grid partition.
+One possible reason for this might be the complications of the partition structure, such as the tree structure in a hierarchical partition.

-{\it Specific to hierarchical partitions with sloped cuts:} In the hierarchical partition models, the strategy of using sloped cuts for BNSP seems to be more effective and flexible than the axis-aligned cutting strategy.
-However, the improvement of modeling capability comes with a price of computational cost.
-The cost of sloped-cut models scales at least quadratically with the number of dimensions of the space, whereas the cost of axis-aligned models often scales linearly with the number of dimensions.
-Efficient ways of circumventing computational complexity and keeping self-consistency at the same time would be interesting topics to work on.
+Within hierarchical partition models, the BNSP strategy of using sloped cuts for partitions seems to be more effective and flexible than the axis-aligned cutting strategy.
+However, the improvement of modelling capability comes at the price of increased computational cost.
+The cost of current sloped-cut models scales at least quadratically with the number of dimensions of the space, whereas the cost of axis-aligned models often scales linearly with the number of dimensions.
+Efficient ways of circumventing computational complexity, while retaining self-consistency, is an interesting challenge.